ALIZEE

 Date Posted: 04 Oct 2017 at 10:43am

-She pulled up better than ever after the run according to JC and he's now warming to the Thousand Guineas (which given his usual equivocations probably means she's a definite ).
+She pulled up better than ever after the run according to JC and he's now warming to the Thousand Guineas (which given his usual equivocations probably means she's a definite LOL).
 If not it's the paddock.

 Posted By: Hoffy95